-Rebuild Florida is a federally-funded, state run program to help Floridians recover from Hurricane Irma.
+Rebuild Florida, a federally-funded, state-run program to help Floridians recover from Hurricane Irma, is still open for enrollment for Monroe County residents.

-The Federal Government appropriated funding through the Housing and Urban Development Department (HUD) to respond to Hurricane Irma impacts.
+The Federal Government appropriated funding through the U.S. Department of Housing and Urban Development (HUD) to respond to Hurricane Irma impacts.
 Florida is slated to receive $616 million in the first round.
-This money will help families/residents whose homes were destroyed or severely damaged by Hurricane Irma repair or rebuild their homes.
-The GREAT NEWS: $90 Million has been set aside for the Florida Keys in the first round.
+This money will help families/residents whose homes were destroyed or severely damaged by Hurricane Irma repair or rebuild their homes. $90 Million was set aside for the Florida Keys in the first round.

-- Approved State Action Plan for Disaster Recovery Opens a New Window.
+- Approved State Action Plan for Disaster Recovery: Substantial Amendment Opens a New Window.
+Opens a New Window.

 HUD also has announced that Florida will receive an additional allocation of $791 million in the next round.
 It is anticipated that a portion of this funding will go to the Infrastructure Repair and Mitigation Program.
-An amendment to the State Action Plan is currently pending approval from HUD.
+A substantial amendment to the State Action Plan has been approved by HUD.

 - 1 person: $ 74,160